Prof Slobodan Djordjevic

 Slobodan Djordjevic is Professor of Hydraulic Engineering, Programme Director for MSc in Water Engineering and a Co-Director of the Centre for Water Systems in 2002.
-At the University of Exeter he was formerly the Director of Postgraduate Studies, Director of Education for Engineering, member of the University Senate, and most recently as Associate Dean (International and Development) in the College of Engineering, Mathematics and Physical Sciences.
+At the University of Exeter he served as the Director of Postgraduate Studies, Director of Education for Engineering, member of the University Senate, and most recently as Associate Dean (International and Development) in the College of Engineering, Mathematics and Physical Sciences.
 He received degrees in Civil Engineering from the University of Belgrade, where he worked for fifteen years.
 Slobodan has held visiting positions at the Technical University of Munich, The University of West Indies in Barbados and the Florida State University in Tallahassee.
 He taught on over twenty modules on various UG, PG and specialist courses.

 Slobodan has been awarded research grants worth over £10m for projects around the world, mostly as the principal investigator on UK and EU funded projects and often in collaboration with Asian countries.
 His research focuses on the development and application of advanced tools for urban drainage and floods modelling and analysis and other areas of water infrastructure and environmental management.
 He led EU FP7 CORFU consortium and in that capacity co-chaired the International Conference of Flood Resilience: Experiences in Asia and Europe, held in Exeter in 2013.
 Slobodan is Editor-in-Chief of Water Supply and Editor of Journal of Flood Risk Management and Water Science & Technology.

 - RESCCUE – Resilience to cope with climate change in urban areas – a multisectorial approach focusing on water (EU H2020, 2016-2020)